norton120/Lucy/Lucy/lucy/README.md

-### Sid Project Architecture (NOT Library Arch)
+### Lucy Project Architecture (NOT Library Arch)

 !
 Warning !
-Do not confuse the way the library is structured with the way a Sid project is structured.
+Do not confuse the way the library is structured with the way a Lucy project is structured.
 Very different things.

-When Sid is installed in a project, it should look something like this:
+When Lucy is installed in a project, it should look something like this:

 ```
-sid_project/
+lucy_project/
 |
 |\settings.py
 |